Yeast Harvesting / Re-Pitching

 1-2 million cells per mL per degree Plato

 Accurate and consistent pitch rates can be calculated after performing a cell count and viability test.
 When a microscope and proper lab equipment are not available, achieving proper pitch rates involves some guesswork and trial and error.
 With some simple guidelines to follow, a brewery without a lab can get consistent results when pitching harvested yeast.

 Estimates of cell counts can be made using percent yeast solids of the slurry.
 Percentage of yeast solids per volume of slurry can be estimated by allowing a sample to sediment under refrigeration and estimating the percent solids.
 Generally 40-60% yeast solids will correlate to 1.2 billion cells per mL.
 This will vary with the yeast strain.
 By using this method with every brew, a brewer can achieve consistent pitch rates batch to batch resulting in a more consistent product.
-The following picture relates sedimentation to cell count.

 Once the brewer has determined the desired pitch rate and cell density of the slurry the brewer can collect the appropriate quantity of yeast.
 Slurry can be harvested based on volume or weight.
 1.0 L (1 quart) of yeast slurry (40% yeast solids) weighs approximately 1.1 Kg (2.4 lbs).
 The following guidelines will deliver the appropriate pitch rates.